psu-epl/psu-epl.github.com/Lasercutter.md

 **TL;DR: YOU WILL HURT THE LASER CUTTER BY ENTERING POSITIVE 'MOVE TO' VALUES**

+## Getting Ready To Cut

- 1. **Put in your material** in laser cutter wherever you want.
+ 1. **Put your material** in laser cutter wherever you like.
- 1. Use the arrow keys on the PC's keyboard to **move the lasercutter head to the upper left corner** of where you want to cut.
+ 1. Use the arrow keys on the PC's keyboard to **move the lasercutter head to the UPPER LEFT corner** of where you want to cut.
 It's got a red laser so you can see exactly where it's going to start.
  1. **Test the outline** of your image to make sure it fits on your material.
 Hit the 'P' key (for _Perimeter Steps_) once per side and watch where the laser goes.
 Adjust your material or head appropriately.
 Make sure that the laser head is back in the upper left hand corner of your piece (on the screen, the red dot should be in the upper left at (0,0).
  1. **Turn on water pump, air pump, and ventilator** are on by turning on the power strip.
  1. **Verify** that the water pump, air pump, and ventilation pump are on by feeling them.